Haf-Linger/XppCssCheck/README.md

 When you have the _NppExec_ installed and working, you need to configure it.
 Go to the menu _Plugins/NppExec_.

-First make the console active by checking the '_show console_' item.
+First make the console active by checking the '_Show Console_' item.
 Also activate the '_Console Output Filters..._' item.
 While you are there already fill out the necessary filters.
 These filter will take care of the color coding of warnings and errors and allow you to double click the problem message and jump to the correct line:
 ![screenshot Console Output filters](./CaptureFilters.png)